 Choosing the Russian Major offered by GNS sets you apart from other job applicants.
 There are a host of opportunities within the Public, Private, and Not-for-Profit (NGO’s) sectors that are waiting for you upon graduation.

+University of Wisconsin-Madison has a long history with the Polish Major.
 The United States has a huge Polish-American population and the public/private sectors are always looking for Polish communicators.
 These major/minor cities that have a high Polish American numbers: Chicago (7.3%*), Cheektowaga (39.9%*), Toledo (10.1%*) and Pittsburgh (8.4%*).
 Banking, customer service, translators, and teachers will be in need in these areas.

 Students may declare a major in any GNS program by contacting the advisor for that program of study.
 Most of our advisors will ask you to meet with them before the formal declaration is processed.